 What to expect and how you'll make an impact

 Kindergartens in Kenya can have classes of between 15 and 100 children at any one time and are often under-resourced with a genuine need for support.
 As a result, there is a high demand for energetic volunteers who enjoy children and can keep up with the fast-paced atmosphere at these placements.

-As a Kindergarten volunteer in Kenya you can expect to help out with the day-to-day operations in a range of preschools, daycare centers and kindergartens.
+As a Childcare volunteer in Kenya you can expect to help out with the day-to-day operations in a range of preschools, daycare centers and kindergartens.
 Each center caters to children of differing ages, however, you will typically work with children between 1 and 6 years old.
 The children love interacting with volunteers and will be sure to keep you on your feet.
 Volunteer duties can vary but often include: